fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

 * When declaring a self-constraint `when ISomeInterface<...>`
 * When declaring a flexible-constraint `#ISomeInterface<...>`

 At all other locations the use of an IWSAM constraint results in the warning.
-Note this includes `typeof<ISomeInterface<...>>` - reflecting over IWSAM csontraints is sufficiently rare that this is not given a special dispensation.
+Note this includes `typeof<ISomeInterface<...>>` - reflecting over IWSAM constraints is sufficiently rare that this is not given a special dispensation.

 ### Interaction with SRTP constraints